willliuwillliu/Simple-Apple-Health-XML-to-CSV/README.md

-# Simple Apple Health XML to CSV
+# Simple Apple Health XML to CSV - Workouts only fork

 A simple script to convert Apple Health's export.xml file to an easy to use csv.

-Test
+This is a fork of (jameno/Simple-Apple-Health-XML-to-CSV)[https://github.com/jameno/Simple-Apple-Health-XML-to-CSV].
+The original code worked fine but the export was still too huge (mine was 2M rows).

+This fork transforms the XML into CSV but also does the following:

+- Filters for only workouts
+- Renames removes "HKWorkoutActivityType" from the values in `workoutActivityType`
+- Removes empty columns

 ## How to Run